Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-07-Implement-DLP-Browser-Extensions .md

 1. From the left menu select **Account** > **Access work or school** and click on **Connect** button.

-1. On Sign in page select join to **Microsoft Entra ID** and sign in with following credential
+1. On Sign in page select Join to **Microsoft Entra ID** and sign in with the following credential

    * Email/Username: <inject key="AzureAdUserEmail"></inject>